 4) PLoS One.2015 Jan30:10(1):e0117529.doi: 10.1371/journal.pone.0117529.eCollection 2015

+The simplest definition of cardiomyopathy is that its a disease of the heart muscle that makes it harder for the heart to pump blood to the rest of the body.
 Cardiomyopathy, commonly referred to as heart disease, can manifest in many different forms.
-It can include ischemic heart disease, which damages the heart muscle due to lack of proper blood supply, abnormal heart rhythm such as atrial fibrillation, changes in heart chamber size and function, altered heart valve function, angina pectoris or chest pain, and myocardial infarction or heart attack.
+It can include ischemic heart disease, which causes damage to the heart muscle due to lack of proper blood supply, abnormal heart rhythm such as atrial fibrillation, changes in heart chamber size and function, altered heart valve function, angina pectoris or chest pain, and myocardial infarction or heart attack.

-Patients with celiac disease are genetically susceptible individuals who are gluten sensitive and cannot tolerate gluten.
+Patients with a diagnosis of celiac disease are genetically susceptible individuals who are gluten sensitive and cannot tolerate gluten.
 Continued exposure to gluten “turns on these genes” and leads to the development of celiac disease.
 This is characterized by many other conditions, including various anemias, skin disorders, connective tissue disorders, thyroid disorders, and cardiomyopathy.
-These same autoimmune conditions have been identified in gluten sensitive individuals who do not have the genetic predisposition for celiac disease but who do show the genetic predisposition for gluten sensitivity.
+These same autoimmune conditions have been identified in gluten-sensitive individuals who do not have the genetic predisposition for celiac disease but who do show the genetic predisposition for gluten sensitivity.

-Although gluten is not the only cause of heart disease, the above referenced studies clearly indicate that there is a correlation between cardiomyopathy and celiac disease.
-These studies also indicate that a strict gluten-free diet can be a key factor in not only reducing the symptoms of cardiomyopathy, but also in reducing the need for medication to control the symptoms.
+Although gluten is not the only cause of heart disease, the above-referenced studies clearly indicate that there is a correlation between cardiomyopathy and celiac disease.
+These studies also indicate that a strict gluten-free diet can be a key factor in not only reducing the symptoms of cardiomyopathy heart disease but also in reducing the need for medication to control the symptoms.

 1) Individuals and patients who present with a history of cardiomyopathy, ischemic heart disease, irregular heartbeat, as well as other autoimmune conditions such as Irritable Bowel Syndrome, Crohn’s disease, Dysbiosis, or other gut-related disorders should be genetically tested for the predisposition to develop celiac disease or gluten sensitivity.

-3) A true gluten-free diet can be beneficial in reducing these symptoms and in healing of gut disorders, but to do so must go beyond the traditional “gluten-free grains”, which are wheat, rye and barley.
-For more information on a true gluten-free diet see Dr. Peter Osborne’s book, No Grain, No Pain on glutenfreesociety.org
+3) A true gluten-free diet can be beneficial in reducing these symptoms and in the healing of gut disorders, but to do so must go beyond the traditional “gluten-free grains”, which are wheat, rye, and barley.
+For more information on a gluten-free diet see Dr. Peter Osborne’s book, No Grain, No Pain on glutenfreesociety.org